 Fat: 0.2 grams

 Carrots are mainly composed of water and carbs.
 The carbs consist of starch and sugars, such as sucrose and glucose.
 They are also a relatively good source of fiber, with one medium-sized carrot (61 grams) providing 2 grams.
 Carrots often rank low on the glycemic index (GI), which is a measure of how quickly foods raise blood sugar after a meal.
 Their GI ranges from 16–60 — lowest for raw carrots, a little higher for cooked ones, and highest for puréed.
-Eating low-glycemic foods is linked to numerous health benefits and considered particularly beneficial for people with diabetes.
+Eating low-glycemic foods is linked to numerous health benefits and is considered particularly beneficial for people with diabetes.

 Pectin is the main form of soluble fiber in carrots.
 Soluble fibers can lower blood sugar levels by slowing down your digestion of sugar and starch.
 They can also feed the friendly bacteria in your gut, which may lead to improved health and decreased risk of disease.
 What’s more, certain soluble fibers can impair the absorption of cholesterol from your digestive tract, lowering blood cholesterol.
 The main insoluble fibers in carrots are cellulose, hemicellulose, and lignin.
 Insoluble fibers may reduce your risk of constipation and promote regular bowel movements.